-All dogs and cats six months or older must have a valid pet licence and tags, so we can contact you if your pet gets lost.
-This even applies to indoor pets because they can slip out open windows or doors from time to time.
+All dogs and cats six months or older must have a valid pet licence and tags so we can contact you if your pet gets lost.
+This even applies to indoor pets as they can easily slip out open windows or doors.

-Getting a microchip or tattoo for your pet are also great ways to make sure we can contact you, but they are not a substitute for a licence.
+Microchipping and tattooing your pet are also good ways to make sure we can reach you, but they are not a substitute for a licence.

 Prevent Excessive Barking

-Barking is natural for dogs when they are bored, lonely, or want to alert their owners of something, but excessive barking can disturb your neighbours.
+Barking is natural for dogs when they are bored, lonely or want to alert their owners of something.
+However, excessive barking can disturb and upset your neighbours.

 Protect Them from Wildlife